lukassobotik/Quotes/About.md

-Hi, I'm an Indie developer, and I'm trying to make the best apps I possibly can.
+Hi, [I'm](https://github.com/lukassobotik) an Indie developer, and I'm trying to make the best apps I possibly can.

-This is an open source app, so you can find the apps code on my [Github Page](https://github.com/lukassobotik/Quotes).
+This is an open-source app, so you can find the app's code on its [Github Page](https://github.com/lukassobotik/Quotes).

-The quotes that are provided by @myQuotes are fetched from [goodreads.com](https://www.goodreads.com/quotes), so if you like any of them, you should definitely check them out.
+The quotes that are provided by **`@myQuotes`** are fetched from [goodreads.com](https://www.goodreads.com/quotes), so if you like any of them, you should check them out.

 ## Tools used to create this app
 [**Android Studio**](https://developer.android.com/studio)